nus-cs2103-AY2021S1/ip/docs/README.md

 Example of usage:

-* `event project meeting /at 2020-11-15` adds the event task with description `project meeting` and event date `2020-11-15` to the user’s list.
+* `event project meeting /at 2020-11-15` adds the event task with description `project meeting` and event date `2020-11-15` to the list.

 ### Finish Task: `done`
 Marks the task as done.